emeth-/iom-reverse-engineering/README.md

 * [Source](https://drive.google.com/open?id=0B2Y0VMXUm08mRkNremE5ZVV0bnc)
 * [Compiled Game](https://drive.google.com/file/d/0B2Y0VMXUm08maEFyTE5meG9hOFk/view?usp=sharing)

+### A note on IOM Versions
+As I reviewed the guides still available, I noted something unexpected.

+There appear to have been multiple iterations of IOM.

+The first version was just what we now call 'wave 1', missing missions 6-10.
+It seemed to last for only a short time, as it's only mentioned briefly in a single guide.

+The second version added 'wave 2', and it's state is best described in [this guide](http://www.neopets.com/~GoldEyeGriffin) - it's divergences from version 3 (the final version) are that it appears Grarrl/Buzz couldn't enchant and block skeith teleport and grundo heal, and as a result moehog/techo couldn't disenchant those enchantments, and thus it made more sense to ditch your weak units (as opposed to version 3, where you virtually always keep your original units).
+This second version seemed to exist for some time, as I found 2 guides explicitly following it, and a few others that could be pointing to it.

+The third version appears to have added the enchantment concept, and made a slight tweak to item spawns.
+Additionally, I *think* but cannot verify that Grarrl/Buzz stats were changed - instead of being identical, Buzz was changed to strong defense / weak attack, and Grarrl was made strong attack / weak defense.
+This third version also existed for a while, as it has the most guides describing it.

+This clone attempts to match the third version of the game.

+Note, the Java Clone author also [notes these differences](https://tdnforums.com/topic/45831-im-rebuilding-invasion-of-meridell-as-its-own-program/), saying "There have been multiple versions of Invasion of Meridell over the years, with different mechanics and items sets."

 ## Reverse Engineering Strategy

 The 2015 Java Clone is a complete clone of the game - albeit imperfect (his goal seemed to be to recreate the experience and adjust the values as he saw fit, not necessarily to perfectly match the original game).